 The Board will serve as a task force to identify a Lead Administrator.
 They may recruit candidates through contacts in the local community and post on national and higher education recruiting sites including the Alliance for Public Waldorf Education.
 Interested candidates will participate in a behavioral based interview that includes a range of questions from diverse perspectives, role-playing scenarios designed to elicit examples of previous experience and behavior, and providing a writing sample.
-The Board will focus its search on applicants with prior school leadership experience, particularly in the areas of new school design and start-up, education methods, developmentally appropriate instructional practices, arts integration and managing significant external partnerships.
-Candidates with experience working with diverse populations will also be a priority. candidate will be selected utilizing this rubric. best Administrator will build consensus and inspire passion within teachers to teach, students to learn, and parents to engage in their child's development while following the mission of learning the school.
-Administrator will be responsible for the overall school operation, working with parents, students, support staff and teachers.
+The Board will focus its search on applicants with prior school leadership experience, particularly in the areas of new school design and start-up, Waldorf education methods, developmentally appropriate instructional practices, arts integration and managing significant external partnerships.
+Candidates with experience working with diverse populations will also be a priority.
+The best candidate will be selected utilizing this rubric.
+The Lead Administrator will build consensus and inspire passion within teachers to teach, students to learn, and parents to engage in their child's development and learning while following the mission of the school.
+The Lead Administrator will be responsible for the overall school operation, working with parents, students, support staff and teachers.
 The Board will receive monthlyreports from the Lead Administrator and his/her team as to all major functions of the school.
 The Lead Administrator will serve as a non-voting member of the board.